NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 # colav-simulator
 This repository implements a framework for simulating and evaluating autonomous ship collision avoidance (COLAV) control strategies.
 The initial framework prototype is described in the [CCTA2023 paper](https://ieeexplore.ieee.org/abstract/document/10252863).
 As of September 2023, the simulation framework has been wrapped to be compatible with [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) and [Stable Baselines](https://github.com/DLR-RM/stable-baselines3), such that you can now use it as a gym for training RL-agents (beta version).
-Note that this feature is unstable due to its recent completion, and needs thorough testing.
+Please rely on the code itself for the main documentation.
+This readme serves as a brief walkthrough guide.

 The main functionality is contained in the `Simulator` class of `simulator.py`, which loads and runs scenarios.
 One can visualize the results underway, save the results, and use the `colav_evaluation_tool` afterwards to evaluate the performance of the own-ship (potentially) running a COLAV algorithm.
 The `seacharts` package is used to provide usage of Electronic Navigational Charts for visualization and anti-grounding purposes.